R3MOB-Stage-2A-2025/classification/dataset/README.md

 4. Labelling: call the *llm* from the *Classifier* module to categorize the papers.

-Each paper in the `processing/file.json` file has it's labels in the `labelled/file.json` file, where the key is its *DOI*.
+Each paper in the `processing/file.json` file has its labels in the `labelled/file.json` file, where the key is its *DOI*.

 ```bash